Merdeka Center: Elections

-In the latest 2022 Malaysian general election, Merdeka Center's polls were the most accurate in predicting the number of seats won by the Pakatan Harapan coalition, compared to rivalling firms such as EMIR Research, Ilham Center, and Invoke Malaysia with the poll only missing by one seat.
+In the latest 2022 Malaysian general election, Merdeka Center's polls were the most accurate in predicting the number of seats won by the Pakatan Harapan coalition, compared to rival firms such as EMIR Research, Ilham Center, and Invoke Malaysia, with the poll only missing by one seat.

 Government ratings

 Merdeka Center has consistently conducted surveys assessing government approval ratings in Malaysia.
 Reports are distributed every end of the year which includes the latest 2nd Anniversary Unity Government Survey Highlights which reported that Prime Minister Anwar Ibrahim's approval rating increased to 54% in the second year of the Madani administration, up from 50% the previous year where the federal government's approval rating also rose to 51% from 46%.
 Other notable research includes post-election ratings particularly after 100 days and 1 year.

 Youth issues

 Merdeka Center has conducted several comprehensive studies focusing on youth issues in Malaysia, with the latest being the 2024 National Youth Survey which was conducted between April 3 and May 12, 2024, gathered responses from 1,605 Malaysian youths aged 18 to 30.
 It explored topics such as perceptions of unfair treatment, inter-ethnic trust, and openness to leadership roles for women.
 Findings revealed that 58% of respondents felt they were treated unfairly, an increase from 43% in January 2023.
 Additionally, while 57% of Malay respondents expressed distrust towards the Chinese community, 59% of all respondents supported the idea of a female prime minister.
 Moreover, the poll highlighted how Malaysian youths have become more polarized which confirms obvious realities and ingrained beliefs.

 The firm has also made a similar poll in 2021 as well as a Muslim centered youth survey in 2022 with Sisters in Islam which focused on the perspectives of Muslim youths in Malaysia and their views on religious practices, societal roles, and contemporary issues affecting their community.